kolenaIO/kolena/examples/dataset/image_retrieval_by_text/README.md

-# Example Integration: Image Retrieval By Text
+# Example Integration: Image Retrieval by Text

-This example integration uses the [COCO](https://cocodataset.org/#overview) dataset to demonstrate how to test image retrieval by test with Kolena.
+This example integration uses the [COCO](https://cocodataset.org/#overview) dataset to demonstrate how to test image retrieval by text with Kolena.
 Only images with the [Attribution 2.0](https://creativecommons.org/licenses/by/2.0/) license are included.

 ## Setup